 Multiple-choice questions that use long lists tend to cause order bias—either primacy bias (the tendency to select one of the first choices) or recency bias (the tendency to select the last response option).
 If a multiple-choice question has eight response options, survey takers are generally less likely to select choices in the middle of the pack.

 To address this, most survey platforms allow answer choice randomization.
 With this strategy, each survey respondent is presented the same choices, but in a different order.
 However, if a final answer choice is “other”, it should not be randomized with the other choices.
-In this scenario, be sure to include an open response field so the respondent can clarify the answer in their own words.
+In this scenario, be sure to include an open response field so respondents can clarify the answer in their own words.

 Reduce order bias by limiting the number of options for multiple-choice questions.
 If you find it difficult to keep the number of choices down, consider consolidating similar options or splitting the question into two.
 Also, be sure to make use of answer choice randomization through your survey platform so that survey-takers are less likely to focus on only the top-most options.

 Sample size is the number of participants your survey requires to statistically represent the population.
 Your population is the demographic of people you want to learn about (e.g., male vegetarians in California from 18 to 35 years old).